mohitshrma/Learning_Python/README.md

 📬 [LinkedIn – Mohit Sharma](https://www.linkedin.com/in/mohit-sharma-6a21b6226/)

 📌 License
 This project is licensed under the Apache License 2.0 — you’re free to use, modify, and distribute the code with proper attribution.
-For full details, see the Thanks for the update, Mohit!
-Here's the revised section of your README.md file with the correct license:

-📌 License
-This project is licensed under the Apache License 2.0 — you’re free to use, modify, and distribute the code with proper attribution.
 For full details, see the Apache 2.0 License.